NavernodeDa/QRBot/README.md

 - ![](https://avatars.githubusercontent.com/u/56219?s=24) [Konfig](https://github.com/npryce/konfig) for work with properties file.

 ## License
-QRBot is under the GNU General Public License v3.0.
+QRBot is under the MIT License.
 See the [LICENSE](LICENSE) for more information.